-TV/DVD MASTER POWER SWITCH (12-VOLT) (Swing-Out TV) -If Equipped
+TV/DVD MASTER POWER SWITCH (12-VOLT)

+(Swing-Out TV)

 The TV and DVD player unit on models with the swing-out TV are powered by 12-volt coach current and have a master power input switch located on the underside of a side overhead cabinet or on a wall near the TV.
-The switch is labeled "12 VOLT TV" as shown.

-Turn off the master power switch when not using the TV to conserve house battery charge.
+Turn off the 12V TV/DVD Master Power switch when not using the TV to conserve house battery charge.